fuzhiqiang1230/DLRRPD/README.md

 ## File list
 - The full paper is updated as 8382_Double_low_rank_representation_with_projection_distance_penalty_for_clustering.
 - The supplementary material is given as sub_Double_low_rank_representation_with_projection_distance_penalty_for_clustering
+- DLRRDP.m is the main function of our method.
 - The code will coming soon.